XimeraProject/.github/profile/timeline.md

 ## Institution
 - Happy View High School
 - Sad View High School
-## Assignments
+# Assignments
 - [Prelecture](https://ximera.osu.edu/mooculus/calculus1/understandingFunctions/breakGround)
 - [Graphing Assignment 1](https://www.desmos.com/calculator)
 - [HW 2](https://www.geogebra.org)
 - [EC](https://www.youtube.com/playlist?list=YOUR_PLAYLIST_ID)
 - [HW 5](https://www.geogebra.org/classic)
 ```
-The "end date" would give us a time when we could email the instructor letting them know that we plan to delete the course data.
+- The End Date would give us a time when we could email the instructor letting them know that we plan to delete/archive the course data.
+However, we might retain record of the course for evaluation purposes.
+The Description, Instructor, and Institution(s) are, I think essentially irrevelant, EXCEPT for the fact that when we email students, and create courses pages (which could just be the markdown above!) we will be assuring the student that they are in the right place to do their homework.
 ### A potential instructor (say a HS teacher)
 - Makes an account
 - Uploads a (possibly pre-made) DOENET.md file